timjackson/tzim/README.md

 Convert Tomboy / Gnote notes to zim notes

+This is a version by Tim Jackson, substantially rewritten from earlier versions by Bengt J. Olsson and Osamu Aoki.
+Amongst other benefits, it supports nested lists.
+(Internally, it uses an XML processer to parse the source notes "properly" rather than converting them using regular expressions.)

+## Requirements
+Python 3.

 ## Usage

-In an empty target directory, execute following while typing RETURN-key at each prompt.
+Execute the following:

 ```
- $ prthon3 /path/to/tzim.py
+ $ python3 /path/to/tzim.py --source-dir=[TOMBOY/GNOTE DIR] --dest-dir=[ZIM DIR]
 ```

-If you need non-default behavior, enter pertinent path to the prompt.

-This converts Tomboy / Gnote notes under a single target directory.
+This converts Tomboy / Gnote notes from TOMBODY/GNOTE DIR and puts the result in ZIM DIR.
+Notes that are tagged with a label will be put in a subdirectory of ZIM DIR.

 You can import each page to `zim` one by one via `File` -> `Import page...`.